-- will ensure that all staff sign to say they have read, understood, and agree to work within the School's Child Protection policy, Behaviour policy, staff Code of Conduct and Keeping Children Safe in Education Part 1\ and Annex B and ensure that the policies are used appropriately. - will organise child protection and safeguarding induction, regularly updated training, and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences. - will contribute to and provide, with the Headteacher and Chair of Trustees, the "Audit of Statutory Duties and Associated Responsibilities" (S175/157 audit) to be submitted annually to the Education Safeguarding Team working on behalf of Devon County Council. - understands locally agreed processes for providing early help and intervention and will support members of staff where Early Help (concerns around exploitation) is appropriate; and - will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead, and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse. - Will have a good understanding of the filtering and monitoring systems and processes in place at our school.
+- will liaise with the Local Authority, its safeguarding partners and work with other agencies and professionals in line with Working Together to Safeguard Children. - has a working knowledge of PCSB procedures. - will ensure that either they, or another staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report where required which has been shared with the parents. - will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their social worker. - will ensure that all staff sign to say they have read, understood, and agree to work within the School's Child Protection policy, Behaviour policy, staff Code of Conduct and Keeping Children Safe in Education Part 1\ and Annex B and ensure that the policies are used appropriately. - will organise child protection and safeguarding induction, regularly updated training, and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences. - will contribute to and provide, with the Headteacher and Chair of Trustees, the "Audit of Statutory Duties and Associated Responsibilities" (S175/157 audit) to be submitted annually to the Education Safeguarding Team working on behalf of Plymouth City Council. - understands locally agreed processes for providing early help and intervention and will support members of staff where Early Help (concerns around exploitation) is appropriate; and - will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead, and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse. - Will have a good understanding of the filtering and monitoring systems and processes in place at our school.